 In our study of the biggest police budgets, Seattle is shown to have the lowest percentage of the 20 most populous cities allocated to community services.

 That percentage of revenue allocated to community services is 23.7 percent, which is 19.1 percent lower than the average for all 150 cities in the sample set.
 The article also makes note that even though the Seattle City Council is considering defunding the police, projecting a budget for next year is difficult given the local economy and the coronavirus pandemic.

 #2 – San Francisco

-The City by the Bay has many distinctions including culture, tech, and sports, but its latest ranking might just surprise you: Number 2 on the list of major metropolitan areas with the biggest drops in traffic.
-It is just a hair above Seattle and well-below our Number 1 city.
+The City by the Bay has many distinctions including culture, tech, and sports, but its latest ranking might just surprise you: Number two on the list of major metropolitan areas with the biggest drops in traffic.
+It is just a hair above Seattle and well-below our city in first.
 So what are the stats?